Get Started with Nuxt with Debbie O'Brien

 vue files in the

 pages folder.
 Let's create an about page.
-We can copy what is in our index page and paste it into the about page.
+We can copy what is on our index page and paste it into the about page.
 Let's remove the buttons and change the text to About.

-Now if we go to our browser you will see we have prettier errors. emm thats not good.
+Now if we go to our browser you will see we have prettier errors.
+Ermm that's not good.

 Can you see we have a router.js file?